 - A temperature dip at about seven to ten days after ovulation

-Most women have no subjective symptoms at the time of implantation, no bleeding or cramps, but some women report some drops of blood, the so-called implantation bleeding while others report small cramps.
+Most women have no subjective symptoms at the time of implantation, no bleeding or cramps, but some women report some drops of blood, while others report small cramps.

-These symptoms can happen with or without conception and implantation and of these symptoms and these chart patterns frequently occur on charts that do not result in pregnancy.
+These symptoms can happen with or without conception and pregnancy and of these symptoms and these chart patterns frequently occur on charts that do not result in pregnancy.